sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 ``DataFrames`` are used for Apache Spark 1.6.X, while ``Dataset<Row>`` is used for Apache Spark 2.X.

-Create the node JSON file
+Step 3 : Create the node JSON file
 -------------------------

 Create the JSON file for the new node.
 The JSON file is used for displaying the new node in the ``Workflow Editor`` and capturing the user inputs of the various fields of the node through a ``Dialog box``.
 The JSON for the node also captures the name of the ``Java/Scala class`` which has the implementation code for the Node.